 4) Are You PCI Compliant?

 Chances are if your chosen provider is able to work with the major credit card brands, their terminals are PCI compliant.
 But it doesn’t hurt to ask.

 If they are, they may have additional security features they’d like to tell you about – such as full-service integration options that could strengthen your POS system.
-Even if you’re not in the market for them, it’s good to know they exist – in case you require them down the road.
+Even if you’re not in the market for them, it’s good to know they exist, just in case you need them down the road.

 The Value of Restaurant Merchant Services Providers